-Bootstrapping Windows container instances with Amazon EC2 user data - Amazon Elastic Container Service
+Bootstrapping Amazon ECS Windows container instances to pass data - Amazon Elastic Container Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Bootstrapping Windows container instances with Amazon EC2 user data
+Bootstrapping Amazon ECS Windows container instances to pass data

-When you launch an Amazon ECS container instance, you have the option of passing user data to the instance.
-The data can be used to perform common automated configuration tasks and run scripts when the instance boots.
+When you launch an Amazon EC2 instance, you can pass user data to the EC2 instance.
+The data can be used to perform common automated configuration tasks and even run scripts when the instance boots.
 For Amazon ECS, the most common use cases for user data are to pass configuration information to the Docker daemon and the Amazon ECS container agent.

 You can pass multiple types of user data to Amazon EC2, including cloud boothooks, shell scripts, and cloud-init directives.
 For more information about these and other format types, see the Cloud-Init documentation.